zh-dongjie/SimpleNetSimFrame/README.md

-this is a simple network simulator.
+This is a simple network simulator.
 The program can establish network connections by analyzing topology files.
 The program refers to the API of OMNETPP, but does not refer to its source code. the program can run in single progress or multi progress in single machine.